geyingli/unif/README.md

 print(model.predict(X))
 ```

-For FAQs and more instructions about building and training models, see [tutorial.md](./tutorial.md) (English version will be released soon).
+For FAQs and more instructions about building and training models, see [tutorial.md](./tutorial.md) (English version will be released soon.
+Before then, you can still use all of the APIs).

 ### API